-- -- Recognize and display "text" mail with the character set "US-ASCII." - -- Recognize other character sets at least to the extent of being able to inform the user about what character set the message uses. - -- Recognize the "ISO-8859-\" character sets to the extent of being able to display those characters that are common to ISO-8859-\ and US-ASCII, namely all characters represented by octet values 0-127. - -- For unrecognized subtypes, show or offer to show the user the "raw" version of the data.
-An ability at
+- -- Recognize and display "text" mail with the character set "US-ASCII." - -- Recognize other character sets at least to the extent of being able to inform the user about what character set the message uses. - -- Recognize the "ISO-8859-" character sets to the extent of being able to display those characters that are common to ISO-8859- and US-ASCII, namely all characters represented by octet values 0-127. - -- For unrecognized subtypes, show or offer to show the user the "raw" version of the data after conversion of the content from canonical form to local form.